 As mentioned on his official website, “he wrote, ‘I suppose that I never completely gave up my childhood idea of being a minister.
 Only the medium and the message changed.
 I have still endeavored to touch people’s souls, to raise their spirits and put smiles on their faces’.”

 He was already pretty experienced by the time fame found him.
-Having set his sights on those bright lights “He went on to do it all” says the Times.
+Having set his sights on those bright lights “He went on to do it all” says the New York Times.
 “He was one-half of a touring mime team, a television announcer, a radio disc jockey.”
-Gower Champion, director and choreographer, noticed his “rubbery-legged agility” and put him on Broadway in ‘Bye Bye Birdie’.
+Gower Champion, director and choreographer, noticed his “rubbery-legged agility” and put him on Broadway in Bye Bye Birdie.

 Van Dyke didn’t think he could dance, but soon learned he could.
-He made his TV debut on smash hit The Phil Silvers Show and starred in his own self-titled program that ran between 1961 – 66.
+He made his TV debut on the smash hit The Phil Silvers Show and starred in his own self-titled program that ran between 1961 – 66.
 A revival called The New Dick Van Dyke Show was filmed between ‘71 and ‘74.

 He divided his time between the big and small screens.
 Notable movie roles include Caractacus Potts in Chitty Chitty Bang Bang (1968) and Carl Reiner’s The Comic the following year.
-He wasn’t afraid to show his dark side as a murderous photographer in Columbo episode Negative Reaction (1974).
+He wasn’t afraid to show his dark side as a murderous photographer in the Columbo episode “Negative Reaction (1974).”
 Van Dyke never lost the showbiz buzz, singing and dancing alongside the acting.

 Mark Sloan is arguably how more modern audiences know him best.
 The rollerskating doctor turned sleuth was the central character of Diagnosis Murder (1993 – 2001).
-This popular show co-starred his son Barry Van Dyke, one of 4 children he had with Margie Willett.
+This popular show co-starred his son Barry Van Dyke, one of four children he had with Margie Willett.
 His late brother Jerry was also an actor and comedian, starring in the sitcom Coach.
 Dick then reached yet another generation as part of the Night At The Museum franchise.

 Dick Van Dyke married twice, first in 1948 to Willett before getting divorced in 1984.
-After a 30 year relationship with Michelle Triola – also known as Michelle Triola Marvin – which ended with her passing in 2009, he went on to wed make up artist Arlene Silver in 2012.
+After a 30-year relationship with Michelle Triola – also known as Michelle Triola Marvin – which ended with her passing in 2009, he went on to wed makeup artist Arlene Silver in 2012.